 About MIROS - The Malaysian Institute of Road Safety Research (MIROS) was established in 2007 as an agency under the Ministry of Transport Malaysia to serve as a central repository of knowledge and information on road safety.
-The findings derived from research and evidence-based intervention programmes provide the basis for the formulation of new strategies, legislations, policies, and enforcement measures, governing road safety at the national level.
+The findings derived from research and evidence-based intervention programmes provide the basis for formulating new strategies, legislations, policies, and enforcement measures governing road safety at the national level.
 Principally engaged in research, MIROS collaborates closely with local and international government agencies and private bodies to further the cause of road safety.

-About Global NCAP - Global NCAP is a non-profit organization registered in the United Kingdom that aims to encourage the worldwide availability of independent consumer information about the safety of motor vehicles.

-President & CEO: Mr. David Ward (d.ward@globalncap.org) (www.globalncap.org)
+About Global NCAP - Global NCAP is a non-profit organisation registered in the United Kingdom which aims to encourage the worldwide availability of independent consumer information about the safety of motor vehicles.
+President & CEO: Mr. David Ward (d.ward@globalncap.org) (www.globalncap.org) Other Contacts: ASEAN NCAP Communications: Salina Mustaffa (salina@miros.gov.my) Maryam Mustafa Yahaya (maryam@miros.gov.my) MIROS Corporate & Media Relations: Ts.
+Dr. Hizal Hanis Hashim (hizalhanis@miros.gov.my)

-Other Contacts:

-ASEAN NCAP Communications: Salina Mustaffa (salina@miros.gov.my)

-Maryam Mustafa Yahaya (maryam@miros.gov.my)

-MIROS Corporate & Media Relations: Nuur Sakinah Azman (nuursakinah@miros.gov.my)